 - Your customers actually want to hear from you, meaning it’s a form of advertising that’s actually welcome.

-- You own your list, meaning you won’t be hurt by the decisions or fate of an external business.
+- Using you own your list, meaning you won’t be hurt by the decisions or fate of an external business.

-- And it’s extremely measurable, which allows you to diagnose problems and spot areas where there’s room for improvement.
+- It is extremely measurable, which allows you to diagnose problems and spot areas where there’s room for improvement.